 Managing energy, not time, is the key to high performance and personal renewal by Tony Schwartz.
 This one sounds hokey but I’ve read it a few times and its especially good for people who are further in their careers wondering how they can continue to maintain the pace and expectations in their roles.
 The Bay Area is a pretty fast moving place with intense competition and expectations – so, how do you manage?

-I recommend it because in our Design Ops role, we are often playing the role of "host" - from leading meetings to designing team events - and Priya's book is the ultimate guide for how to make those gatherings as meaningful and memorable as possible.
+I recommend it because, in our Design Ops role, we are often playing the role of "host" - from leading meetings to design team events - and Priya's book is the ultimate guide for how to make those gatherings as meaningful and memorable as possible.